chollinger93/ink-free/README.md

 ## Ink-Free vs Hugo-Ink
 This repository is a purely local (i.e., no CDNs[^1]), simplified version of `hugo-ink` with several **simplifications** for the sake of privacy:
 - Removed all references to Google's font-CDN
-- Removed Analytics code, even if it was controlled by a variable
+- Removed Analytics code, replaced with self-hosted options[^2]

 As well as some additional **features**:
 - Added a Back button to all posts